The Best Financial Literacy Books 2019

 Ramsey teaches you how to make things more manageable – and eventually overcome your problems.

-Just as all of Dave Ramsey’s books, this one is not about how to get rich quickly.
+Just as all of Dave Ramsey’s financial literacy books, this one is not about how to get rich quickly.
 Instead, in the book, he is brutally honest about how much work it takes in order for you to be debt-free.

 This brutal honesty is exactly what makes Ramsey’s work to be one of the best financel literacy books to read.